JeremiahKaren/35percent.github.io/_posts/2020-03-23-shopping-centre-compulsory-purchase-order.md

 ![](http://35percent.org/img/Jamie-Ritblat-Cllr-Dora-Dixon-Fyle.jpg)

 This hasn't happened; such [relocation benefits](https://www.southwark.gov.uk/regeneration/elephant-and-castle?chapter=20) as there are (eg the [£634,700 relocation fund](https://www.southwarknews.co.uk/news/developer-delancey-submits-plans-for-castle-square-temporary-home-for-elephant-traders/), the [£200k New Home Bonus Fund](http://moderngov.southwark.gov.uk/documents/s88157/Report%20EC%20Shopping%20Centre%20Progress.pdf)) have been won by the traders and local campaigners and owe little to Southwark Council's efforts.
 Even with these gains, 60 traders [still have no new premises](http://35percent.org/2020-01-20-elephant-traders-still-homeless/) and those who do will be re-housed off-site, with only some (those in [Castle Square](https://www.southwarknews.co.uk/news/developer-delancey-submits-plans-for-castle-square-temporary-home-for-elephant-traders/)) having the smallest possibility of _'accommodation on the land in question'_.
+Just last week the BBC ran a [feature on the plight of the remaining traders]((https://twitter.com/LatinElephant/status/1239870649851613185)).

 ## Southwark has always had the power